-- The ninth-grade enrollment bulge shrank, indicating that more eighth graders are prepared to make transitions to ninth and then 10th grade. - The high school graduation rate outpaced the nation and the region in growth and exceeded the national rate. - The six-year graduation rate for first-time, full-time freshmen who entered public, four-year colleges and universities exceeded the national rate and was the highest in the region. - The percentage of working-age adults with a bachelor's degree or higher exceeded national and the regional percentages.
+- Eighth graders outperformed the nation in reading achievement on NAEP at the Proficient level.
+They also outpaced the region and nation in reading and math gains at this level, ranking third nationwide in reading and sixth in math. - The ninth-grade enrollment bulge shrank, indicating that more eighth graders are prepared to make transitions to ninth and then 10th grade. - The high school graduation rate outpaced the nation and the region in growth. - The percentage of graduating seniors who passed an AP exam while in high school exceeded the nation. - The first-year persistence rate of first-time, full time students at public, 4-year colleges and universities outpaced the region in growth and exceeded the national rate.
+An increase in the persistence rate indicates that more first-time, full-time college students returned to college for a second year.